DeSantis: Freedom is good, COVID mandates, lockdowns are bad

 TALLAHASSEE, Fla.
 (AP) — Florida Gov. Ron DeSantis made it clear in his State of the State speech Tuesday that he likes teachers, first responders and freedom and he doesn't like Dr. Anthony Fauci, critical race theory, abortion, illegal immigration and Burmese pythons.

-DeSantis opened his speech with a subject he has hammered over and over again during the pandemic: Florida won't be a lockdown state and mandates that other states imposed to fight the coronavirus don't work.
+DeSantis opened his major address with a subject he has hammered over and over again during the coronavirus pandemic: Florida won't be a lockdown state and mandates that other states imposed to fight COVID-19 don't work.

 “Florida has become the escape hatch for those chafing under authoritarian, arbitrary and seemingly never-ending mandates and restrictions,” DeSantis said.
 “These unprecedented policies have been as ineffective as they have been destructive.
 They are grounded more in blind adherence to Faucian declarations than they are in the constitutional traditions.”